 Stay tuned for updates on our progress through our journey to bring collegiate chess glory back to Cambridge, MA!

 This year's exclusive HCC shirts have arrived and are open to purchase!
 Please see the T-Shirts tab under the Team page for more information and contact Bryan Hu at firstname.lastname@example.org to place your order.
-There are a limited quantity available, so get yours before they run out.
+There are a limited quantity available, so get yours before they run out. *please note that shirts are now sold out - BH*

 Please include "Harvard Chess Club Shirts" in the subject line and choose a shirt size of S, M, or L. All proceeds will help fund the team's travel to 2017 Pan-Ams.